wlsnmrk/blender-addon-material-group-expander/README.md

 # Installing
 Use the "Install" button from the Add-Ons panel in the Blender Preferences dialog, and point it to the expand_groups.py file.

+# Using
+In the Node Editor, open the Node menu and select the "Expand All Groups" item.